Wellness Radar Subscribe

 Creatine does not make you smarter on a well-rested Tuesday.
 It makes you less impaired on a sleep-deprived Thursday.
 That distinction matters enormously for understanding the evidence.

-Vegetarian and vegan populations: the strongest human RCT
+Vegetarian and vegan populations: the once-famous RCT that didn't replicate

 Creatine is found almost exclusively in animal tissue — meat and fish.
 Dietary intake from these sources provides roughly 1 to 2 grams of creatine per day in omnivores.
 People who consume no animal products have essentially zero dietary creatine and rely entirely on endogenous biosynthesis from the amino acids arginine, glycine, and methionine.
 This matters because endogenous synthesis is substantial but not unlimited, and muscle and brain tissue creatine stores in vegetarians and vegans are measurably lower than in omnivores.

-Rae and colleagues at the University of Oxford published what remains the strongest RCT on creatine and cognition in 2003 [1].
+Rae and colleagues at the University of Oxford published what was, for two decades, the single most-cited RCT on creatine and cognition in 2003 [1].
 Forty-five healthy young adult vegetarians were randomized to receive either 5 g/day of creatine monohydrate or placebo for six weeks.
 The creatine group showed statistically significant improvements on two key cognitive outcomes: backward digit span (a measure of working memory) and Raven's Progressive Matrices (a nonverbal measure of fluid intelligence).
-Effect sizes were meaningful, not marginal.
-This is a clean, placebo-controlled RCT in a population with a documented baseline deficit in dietary creatine — exactly the conditions where the PCr buffer mechanism predicts the largest benefit.
-The vegetarian population represents the clearest signal in the human cognition literature.
+Effect sizes were meaningful, not marginal — and because it was a clean, placebo-controlled RCT in a population with a documented dietary creatine deficit, it became the headline citation for "creatine makes you smarter."
+The catch: the sample was tiny (n=45), and when a far larger, more rigorous trial finally tried to replicate it in 2023, the effect did not hold.

 The Rae 2003 finding is remarkable for two reasons.
 First, the population was young and healthy — this was not about reversing cognitive decline.
 These were people in their twenties and thirties showing working memory and fluid intelligence improvements purely from addressing a dietary deficit.
 Second, the measures used — backward digit span and Raven's matrices — are robust psychometric instruments, not self-report questionnaires.
 The outcome data are objective.

-The magnitude of the finding also contextualizes who benefits most from creatine supplementation.
+The magnitude of the original finding also contextualizes who might benefit most from creatine supplementation.
 The vegetarian result is not generalizable to omnivores with adequate dietary creatine.
 An omnivore who already consumes 1 to 2 grams of creatine daily from meat and fish is closer to saturation baseline; supplementation moves them less.
-A vegetarian or vegan starting from near zero has more room to benefit.
-This is not a reason for omnivores to avoid creatine — but it is an important calibration of expected effect size.
+A vegetarian or vegan starting from near zero has more theoretical room to benefit.
+This is not a reason for omnivores to avoid creatine — but it is a calibration on the size and certainty of any cognitive effect.

 Aging, cognitive decline, and brain creatine measured by MRS